You Shall Not Be Moved – Jeremiah 4

 Reflection

 Lord, as believers in Christ, we claim Your blessing and protection today.
-Help us to draw closer to You and to weed out all the things in our life that do not bring honor to You.
-If I do not yet know You, open my eyes and heart to see Your glory, wonder, presence, and great love for me, as demonstrated by Jesus on the cross at Calvary.
-In His name we pray, Amen.
+Help us to draw closer to You and to weed out all of the things in our life that do not bring honor to You.
+Open my eyes and heart to better see Your glory, wonder, presence, and great love for me, as demonstrated by Jesus on the cross at Calvary.
+In Jesus’ name we pray, Amen.